In Depth: Cheers and Fears in $283 Billion Bank-Tech Lending Tie-Up

-Tech companies’ massive reach to potential clients has attracted many small and medium-sized banks, as well as trust companies, to seek lending partnerships.
+Tech companies’ massive pool of potential clients has attracted many small and midsize banks, as well as trust companies, to seek lending partnerships.

-In addition, 40 trust companies had nearly 300 billion yuan of outstanding consumer loans — mainly in partnership with tech firms — by the end of 2018, a rise of 200 billion yuan from a year ago, according to the China Trustee Association.
+In addition, nearly 40 trust companies had almost 300 billion yuan of outstanding consumer loans — mainly in partnership with tech firms — by the end of 2018, a rise of 200 billion yuan from a year ago, according to the China Trustee Association.